chsoen/test-page/README.md

 ---

 Learned how to download Neovim plugins like coc, Emmet, and vim-airline.
+Learned HTML and CSS.
-Used Emmet abbreviations to type html code faster.
+Used Emmet abbreviations to type HTML code faster.